-Findlay Prep's ability to block out distractions was key last season in the team's march to a 33-0 record and the mythical high school boys basketball national championship.
+Findlay Prep’s ability to block out distractions was key last season in marching to a 33-0 record and the mythical high school boys basketball national championship.

 It’s a quality the Pilots have needed more than ever in recent weeks.